This is Where You’ll Find Ontario’s Best Apple Pies

 The 40-kilometre route known as the Apple Pie Trail is located in Ontario’s South Georgian Bay, which is the highest point of the Niagara Escarpment.
 The large bodies of water surrounding the region regulate temperatures and create the ideal microclimate for growing apples.
 Don’t let the name deceive you, though; the Apple Pie Trail is not only home to fruitful orchards, but also bakeries, restaurants, wineries and cideries, hiking and biking paths, and art galleries.

-This fall, I headed two hours north of Toronto towards the Blue Mountains, where the promise of fall fun awaited via baked goods, adorable farm animals and cider tastings—and it sure didn’t disappoint.
-Although I only hit a few of the Apple Pie Trail’s 26 stops, I experienced a wide range of stunning sights and delightful tastes available along the way.
+To kick off my Apple Pie Trail adventure, I headed two hours north of Toronto towards the Blue Mountains, where the promise of fall fun awaited via baked goods, adorable farm animals and cider tastings—and it sure didn’t disappoint.
+Although I only hit a few of the Apple Pie Trail’s 26 stops, I experienced a wide range of stunning sights and delightful bites along the way.
 A vehicle is a must when exploring the route, as stops are spread out on the country roads and it can take approximately 10-15 minutes to get from one place to another.
 To plan your itinerary, I’d recommend starting with the trail’s map, and basing your stops on your particular interests and the amount of time you’ve got available.
-I only had a day, so I wanted a general overview of what the trail has to offer—and the tourism office helpful provided an assortment of the trail’s most popular stops.
+I only had a day, so I wanted a general overview of what the trail has to offer—and the tourism office helpfully provided an assortment of the trail’s most popular stops.
 Next time, I would love to focus on one particular region or even try one of the curated experiences.
 With autumn officially here, perhaps you can choose your own adventure (and there’s even a trail app to help you plan it out).

 Photo: Hannah Ziegler